Jesus Faces the Temptations of Satan in the Wilderness

 However, Jesus endured a much different test.

-- Jesus was starve nearly to death.
+- Jesus was starved nearly to death.

 - Jesus was surrounded by harsh conditions.